-When I was pregnant with our first child I memorized scripture to prepare for my labor and delivery.
-I meditated on different psalms and promises of God to calm my anxious heart!
+When I was pregnant with our first child, I memorized scripture to prepare for my labor and delivery.
+I knew birth would be painful, so I prepared myself mentally by meditating on different psalms and promises of God.
+His Word calmed my anxious heart!

-I didn’t realize until after our daughter was born that God had me memorize Psalm 121 for childrearing not pregnancy.
+The funny thing is I didn’t realize until after our daughter was born that God had me memorize Psalm 121 for childrearing, not pregnancy.
 Soon I found myself praying it over our daughter before bed every night.